Nominations open 12 June to 30 September 2022.

 All RACP Fellows or trainees can nominate an eligible Fellow.

-- travel and accommodation to attend the College Ceremony
+- return economy domestic or trans-Tasman airfares and up to 3 nights' accommodation to attend the 2023 College Ceremony

 The College Medal selection criteria aligns with our College motto 'hominum servire saluti' — 'to serve the health of our people' — and recognises a Fellow's contribution towards the improvement of the health of the community and/or our members.